 Terrain Biennial 2025

-The historic Oak Park Art League hosts two artist installations, one of solid materials in sculptural form (Bethany Cordero's The Architecture of Becoming) and the other a video projection (Pia Cruzalegui's Romeria).
-Together these works overlap and occupy the garden courtyard offering a contemplative experience to explore and witness changes in the works as the season progresses and collaborates with the two works, weathering the physical and changing the meaning over time.
+The historic Oak Park Art League hosts three artist installations, one of solid materials in sculptural form Bethany Cordero's The Architecture of Becoming, a video projection, Pia Cruzalegui's Romeria and Margot McMahon’s Flow.
+Together these works overlap and occupy the garden courtyard offering a contemplative experience to explore and witness changes in the works as the season progresses and collaborates with these works, weathering the physical and changing the meaning over time.

 Architecture of Becoming